networktocode/jdiff/docs/usage.md

 [{'Management1': {'interfaceStatus': 'connected'}}]
 ```

 This type of logic to extract keys and value from the object is called anchor logic.
-Find more about anchor logic [here](#extract_data_from_json).

 # `CheckTypes` Explained